broisnischal/vite-mcp/README.md

 A Vite plugin that provides Model Context Protocol (MCP) server capabilities for Vite development, enabling MCP clients to interact with browser environments through adapters.

+### WHY?

+This plugin gives your agent actual eyes inside the browser.
+Instead of working blind during Vite HMR, it can now see the UI, console, and page state in real time through MCP tools, and many more if you contribute!

 ## Features

 - 🔌 **MCP Server Integration** - High-level McpServer API integration